 The big problem area that I’ve found with very cheap cymbal stands is the lack of durability around the knobs to adjust the height.
 These broke on my two main cymbal stands on my first cheap drum set all of those years ago.

 A good boom stand can really help you position your cymbal correctly, though you don’t necessarily need these for every cymbal because they take up a bit of extra room.
 So, we’re going to talk about cymbal stands that you can use cymbals such as the crash, ride, splash, china, and other effects cymbals.

-1. DW 5000 Series Heavy Duty Cymbal Stand – Boom
+- 1. DW 5700 Cymbal Stand

 This is the stripped-down version of the high-end 9000 series, meaning it has the best of both worlds – it’s stripped down of every unnecessary thing, but it also has all of the features that you would need from your cymbal stand.

-If you’re looking for a budget option and don’t want to splash large amounts of money, PDP 800 is a great pick for you.
-This is a double-braced, 3-legged stand which is collapsible and easily transferred.
+If you’re looking for a budget option and don’t want to splash large amounts of money, the PDP 800 is a great pick for you.
+This is a double-braced, 3-legged stand that is collapsible and easily transferred.
 It’s light and thin, but don’t be fooled by the looks – this is one sturdy stand.

 Even though it’s not the best item on the market, it will do its job properly and for a really cheap price.
 What more could you ask of it?

-The great thing about it, apart from the quality of every piece of the equipment is that the boom arm fits inside of the stand base.
+The great thing about it, apart from the quality of every piece of the equipment is that the boom arm fits inside the stand base.
 This means that you can elegantly pack everything up, without having to lose too much space, which is really valuable when you are packing every night.

-5. Mapex B200RB
+5. Mapex B200RB Cymbal Boom Stand

-If you’re a beginner and looking to just getting started, you’re probably not going to need the best stand on the market, but something that’s affordable and easy to use.
-Mapex B200RB is just the thing you’re going to need – it’s light, sturdy, and most importantly, cheap!
+The Mapex B200RB Cymbal Boom Stand is just the thing you’re going to need – it’s light, sturdy, and most importantly, it’s cheap!
 This is a simple, double-braced, three-legged stand with rubber tips that keep it from sliding on the floor.

 It doesn’t have any fancy features, but just standard locks that are going to help you keep your cymbal in place when you play your drum set.
 This is a great buy for any beginner, as it fits every set, it’s cheap and they offer good quality for the amount of money you’re paying.
-And most importantly, they are sturdy enough to keep your hitting on them for a long time!
+And most importantly, they are sturdy enough to keep you hitting on them for a long time!

 Boom stands, because they can reach over the other drums, offer much more versatility when setting up your drum set.
 Also, many boom stands have a design where a boom arm fits into the bottom part of the stand.
-This allows for them to become straight stands if need be, making them a comprehensive, all-in-one tool that any drummer must-have.
+This allows for them to become straight stands if need be, making them a comprehensive, all-in-one tool that any drummer must have.

 They do tend to cost a bit more as there is more material used for building them, but it’s not such a cost difference if you’re serious about your drumming.